evan-erdos/trail-of-cthulhu/story/act-3/seq-0/index.md

 ---
 layout: sequence
 title:  Cosmic Shores
-seq:     0
 ---

 The train rumbles onwards for what seems like months,